 What is Searchie?

 Searchie started off based upon a problem.
-During Stu's training, he received the same questions over and over again.
+During Stu’s training, he received the same questions repeatedly.
 The idea came up that it would be nice if people could go to a service to type in their questions and get a recorded answer to common issues.

 When I bought Searchie, it was essentially a video hosting platform that allowed you to search within video (or audio) and then go directly to the moment in the recording where they mentioned your keyword.
 I thought Searchie was the best video hosting platform I’d ever seen and I started using it for my courses.